 Most CBD oil is derived from hemp plants specifically grown to contain a higher level of CBD.
 (This is because the CBD content in industrial hemp is typically very low.)

-The majority of CBD oil is extracted from the mature flowers of the hemp plant using a number of processes, such as CO2 and dissolution in special solvents.
+The majority of CBD oil is extracted from the mature flowers of the hemp plant using a number of processes, such as CO2 extraction and dissolution in special solvents.

 This is where the differences between hemp oil and CBD oil continue.
 When extracted, hemp oil is essentially a finished product, whereas CBD oil must be processed to remove impurities and then mixed with carrier oils to become a usable product.

 One common carrier oil for CBD is actually hemp oil (for convenience) so there is a chance that you can end up with a final product that's technically a CBD oil product and a hemp oil product!

 Now, let's take a look at a few different versions of CBD oil that can result from the manufacturing process:

 When CBD is extracted from the hemp plants, the resulting product is classified as “raw hemp extract.”
 This raw extract must be run through several filtration and distillation processes to remove impurities and other unwanted compounds.
 Though these impurities are naturally occurring and typically harmless (i.e. wax and chlorophyll) they're not desirable when trying to produce a pure CBD oil.
 The refined oil that's produced in this method is known as CBD concentrate or CBD distillate.

 Raw hemp extract contains multiple cannabinoids and other substances that are similar to CBD.
 These additional cannabinoids work together with CBD and interact with the body.
 The synergy between the cannabinoids enhances the effectiveness of each other creating something called the “Entourage effect”.